 (1) A Management Authority may appoint any person to be an inspector under this Act in relation to the management area under its control.

-(2) The Commission may appoint any person to be an inspector under this Act in relation to any portion of the State other than the management area of the Swan River Trust within the meaning of the Swan River Trust Act 1988, but no such appointment shall be made in relation to any management area without prior consultation with the Management Authority for that area.
+(2) The CEO may appoint any person to be an inspector under this Act in relation to any portion of the State other than the development control area or the Riverpark, but an appointment must not be made in relation to a management area without prior consultation with the Management Authority for that area.

 (3) Every person appointed to be an inspector under this Act shall be furnished with a certificate in the prescribed form evidencing his appointment and shall produce such certificate whenever required so to do by any person in respect of whom he has exercised or is about to exercise any of his powers under this Act.